 This experiential programme seeks to equip mid-career supply chain professionals to contribute at a strategic level to lead that alignment process.
 It is designed to be practical and relevant and give supply chain leaders the tools to contribute to C-Suite decision making, both functionally and across the business.

 This programme is designed for busy working professionals.
-It is a ten-day programme set across five modules, held over five months.
+It is a 11-day programme set across five modules, held over 6 months.
 The majority of the programme will be held on-site at the University of Auckland Business School Campus.

 The expected time commitment outside of the module components involves work on a strategic project, mentoring sessions, peer coaching, reflection on learning and pre and post readings.